Notice of Privacy Practices

-We will always try to ensure that the medical information used or disclosed is limited to a “Designated Record Set” and to the “Minimum Necessary” standard, including a “limited data set,” as defined in HIPAA and ARRA for these purposes.
+We will always try to ensure the medical information used or disclosed is limited to a “Designated Record Set” and to the “Minimum Necessary” standard, including a “limited data set,” as defined in HIPAA and American Recovery and Reinvestment Act of 2009 (ARRA) for these purposes.

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION.

 Please contact the Privacy Officer identified on the last page of this Notice if you have any questions concerning the manner in which you may exercise any of these rights or to obtain any document or form referenced below.

 Right to Inspect and Copy.
 You have the right to inspect and obtain a copy of your health information maintained by us in a designated record set.
 To do so, you must complete a specific form, which will be provided to you upon request, providing information needed to process your request.
 If you request copies, we may charge a reasonable fee for the costs of copying, mailing, or other supplies associated with your request.
 We may deny your request to inspect and copy in certain very limited circumstances.
 If we deny access to your health information, you may request that the denial be reviewed.
 If we do not maintain the health information, but know where it is maintained, you will be informed of where to direct your request.